ishandvd/Part-II-Notes/Bioinformatics/All Topics.md

 1. Group together the two clusters with the smallest distance.
 2. Replace the two clusters with a larger cluster $a = C_1 \cup  C_2$.
 3. Find the distance from $a$ to all other clusters.
+4. Set the "age" of $a = $
-4. Redo step 1 until you have a $2 \times2$ matrix, at which point you can join the last two clusters.
+5. Redo step 1 until you have a $2 \times2$ matrix, at which point you can join the last two clusters.

 ##### Neighbour-Joining Algorithm